What format is acceptable for submissions?

 - When possible, it is preferred that the cover letter be provided as a Word document.

-- Weblinks submitted in a Word document are fine, as long as a password is provided to bypass a paywall, if there is one.
+- Weblinks submitted in a Word document are welcome, as long as a username and password is provided to bypass a paywall, if there is one.

-What if an entry exceeds the 20MB limit?
+What if an entry exceeds the 40MB limit?

 Email firstname.lastname@example.org for instructions.
 Most likely this will involve breaking the entry into two or more parts to meet the size limit and submitting each part separately.